 We’re going to explain to you how they are made and how you can design awesome holographic stickers.

 The term ‘holographic’ simply means your design is printed on iridescent vinyl, giving your design an eye-catching rainbow effect.

 The holographic material we use to print your sticky beauties is vinyl-based and already comes with a rainbow effect.
 That means we do not have to add foil or print any metallic effects onto your stickers.
-For a deeper dive, check out our article "What is a holographic sticker?"

-You can see some examples of the holographic effect here:
+You can the holographic effect here:

-Holographic stickers are made like most other printed stickers.
+Holographic stickers are made like most other stickers.
 Ink is printed onto the holographic vinyl.
 Then a clear laminate is applied over the printed layer.
 This protects your design and makes your sticker durable, waterproof and resistant to fading in the sun.

 Finally, your stickers or labels are cut into the shape you selected when you ordered your stickers.
 This image shows the construction of a holographic sticker:

 Yes, but Holographic stickers and labels are special.

 We can use the iridescent effect of the vinyl to create some incredible stickers.
 We do this by printing different colours on top of the holographic vinyl, see some of the colours that can be created.

 Holographic material starts its life as a metallised polyester film (a very thin layer of metal is applied to a thin polyester film).
 This metallic film is then run through a set of rollers with a textured surface.